Trump looms over Israeli election as Netanyahu aims to make history

 Breaking News Emails

-Prime Minister Benjamin Netanyahu is pulling out all the stops to convince voters that he is the man who can keep Israel great ahead of Tuesday's elections.
+Prime Minister Benjamin Netanyahu is pulling out all the stops to convince voters that he is the man who can keep Israel great ahead of Tuesday's election.

-After a decade in power leading a series of right-wing governments, a vital part of Netanyahu’s campaign sits 10,000 miles away in Washington: Donald Trump.
+Netanyahu has led right-wing governments in Israel for a decade, but a vital part of his tough re-election campaign sits 10,000 miles away in Washington: Donald Trump.

 However, Netanyahu and his Likud party are being severely tested by Benny Gantz, a general former chief of staff of Israel's military.